Convert Java to EXE

 Intellectual Property Protection.
 Java bytecode is very easy to decompile - just

 "download java decompiler" and you will get your source code back in 5 minutes.

-names of public classes and methods not accessed via reflection, but
+names of public classes and methods that are not accessed via reflection or JNI,

 Finally, encrypting your Java bytecode does not protect it at all

 In contrast, native code produced by an optimizing AOT Java compiler